freeCodeCamp/i18n-curriculum/curriculum/challenges/swahili/blocks/en-a2-quiz-educational-and-professional-background/69602ccea37b20ccba6af9db.md

 #### --text--

-Listen to the audio.
-How would you answer this question? <!-- (quiz audio) Tom: Did you work on any projects during your self-study? -->
+Sikiliza sauti.
+Ungejibuje swali hili? <!-- (quiz audio) Tom: Did you work on any projects during your self-study? -->

 #### --audio--